NehaDadhich/nehasFoodWorld/recipes/paneer-butter-masala.md

 - Sauté for a minute and then add crushed ginger, onion and cook till onion turn golden.
 - Add the cashew nuts and sauté for a minute.
 Then add the tomatoes and cook till tomatoes turn soft.
 - Add a tablespoon of butter and once the butter melts.
 Turn off the flame.
 Empty the contents in a plate and let it cool down.
-- Once everything has cooled down, remove the bay leaves and three green cardamoms and keep aside.
+- Once everything has cooled down, remove the bay leaves and green cardamoms and keep aside.
 - Blend the remaining ingredients into a fine puree.
 Add a few tablespoons of water if required.

 *Curry*